Raj'a: Earlier uses

 Non-Twelver sects of Shia have used the term rajʿa to refer to the return of their imams from concealment, including the now-extinct sects of Kaysanite and Waqifite Shia, who denied the deaths of Muhammad ibn al-Hanafiyya (died 700) and Musa al-Kazim (died 799), respectively, and awaited their return.
 In Twelver Shia, however, the reemergence of the Hidden Imam is most commonly referred to as ẓuhūr (lit. 'appearance').
 While often considered outside the pale of Islam, rajʿa has also been used by some of the ghulāt (lit. 'exaggerators') to refer to the passing of the soul into another body (metempsychosis, tanāsukh).

-It has been argued that the conceptualization of rajʿa in 8th/9th-century ghulāt texts such as Mā yakūn ʿinda ẓuhūr al-Mahdī ('What Will Happen at the Appearance of the Mahdi') attributed to al-Mufaddal ibn Umar al-Ju'fi (died before 799) has influenced the early 10th-century development of the Twelver Shi'i doctrine on the return of the twelfth and Hidden Imam Muhammad al-Mahdi.
+It has been argued that the conceptualization of rajʿa in 8th/9th-century ghulāt texts such as Mā yakūn ʿinda ẓuhūr al-Mahdī ('What Will Happen at the Appearance of the Mahdi') attributed to al-Mufaddal ibn Umar al-Ju'fi (died before 799) has influenced the early 10th-century development of the Twelver Shi'i doctrine on the return of the Twelfth and Hidden Imam Muhammad al-Mahdi.

 Baháʼí Faith

 The concept of periodic return of a Manifestation of God is central to prophetology of the Baháʼí Faith, which originated in the 19th century.
 Baháʼís do not view the return of the prophets and saints of the past as a physical return, or resurrection, but rather a return of spiritual characteristics and archetypal roles.
 This was developed in a milieu of Shiʽa eschatology, initially by Shaykh Ahmad (1753–1826), considered by Baháʼís to be an inspired predecessor to their own faith.
 The return of the attributes of God in an individual are expected about every thousand years, and these people are termed Manifestations of God.
-Jesus and Muhammad are regarded as such, as well as the Báb (1819–1850) and Baháʼu'lláh (1817–1892), the two founders of the Baháʼí Faith.
+Jesus and Muhammad are regarded as such, as well as Báb (1819–1850) and Baháʼu'lláh (1817–1892), the two founders of the Baháʼí Faith.
 Each prophet is described by Baháʼu'lláh as in a sense the return of every previous prophet.
 The concept of return is further extended to the companions of the Manifestations of God.
 For example, Aaron, Saint Peter, Ali, and Quddús are all considered equivalent minor prophets that championed and spread the cause of the major prophet.